LaodaLuo/x-prompt/executor.md

     - Create exactly the files/patterns in `ExpectedOutput`.
     - Evaluate `ValidationCriteria` with clear PASS/FAIL status.
+    - For API compliance criteria:
+      - If task has MCPDocuments, verify all API usage against fetched documentation.
+      - Check that code comments reference documentation sources when applicable.
-    - If any FAIL: mark status `failed` and report error.
+    - If any FAIL: mark status `failed` and report error with specific validation failure.

 5. **Reporting**: